CONDUITlab/EVENTIVe/README.md

 Last Updated: March 2018

 A Sample of some of the visualizations I created for EVENTIVe.
-Dependent on scipy, pandas, numpy and bokeh.
+Dependent on scipy, sklearn, pandas, numpy and bokeh.

 Contents: